core-wg/resource-directory/draft-ietf-core-resource-directory.md

 that if the URI-reference is a (full) URI and resolved  against any base URI, that gives the original full URI, and that resolving an empty URI reference gives the base URI without any fragment identifier.

-Resource Directory
+Resource Directory (RD)
 :   A web entity that stores information about web resources and implements the REST interfaces defined in this specification for discovery, for the creation, the maintenance and the removal of registrations, and for lookup of the registered resources.

 Sector
-:   In the context of a Resource Directory, a sector is a logical grouping of endpoints.
+:   In the context of an RD, a sector is a logical grouping of endpoints.

 : The abbreviation "d=" is used for the sector in query parameters for